-The evidence is clear that Alan Turing committed suicide on June 7, 1954.
+The evidence is clear that Alan Turing committed suicide on June 7, check 1954.
 A recent analysis by Professor Jack Copeland aims to call this conclusion into question.
-Based on previously public information and new research that our team conducted during the production of CODEBREAKER, we believe the evidence strongly supports… Read More
+Based on previously public information and new research that our team conducted during the production of CODEBREAKER, clinic we believe… Read More

 Alan Turing was in the spotlight this week at a hearing in the British Parliament.
 Julian Huppert, the MP for Cambridge, led a discussion about Turing’s life and legacy and how the United Kingdom should do more to recognize his contributions to the world.

-The MK News featured an article about the debate: “MPs campaigning to… Read More
+The MK News featured an article about the… Read More

 Date: June 30, 2012 | Author: admin | Category: Turing Film | No Comments |

 Some good news from down under!
 The ratings are in from Australia.
 CODEBREAKER had an average audience of 327,000 viewers.
 The Alan Turing film broadcast Friday night June 8th on SBS One.
-Of those people watching TV in the five capital cities at the time CODEBREAKER was shown, 7.3% were watching the film.
-Nationwide, the… Read More
+Of those people watching TV in the five capital cities at the time CODEBREAKER was shown, 7.3% were watching… Read More

 In the week leading up to the centennial of Alan Turing’s birth on June 23rd, there have been a lot of interesting articles about Turing and his contribution to our modern world.

 BBC.com features six articles about Turing examining his life and his legacy.
-Vint Cerf, a Turing Award winner and Google’s Chief internet evangelist, writes,… Read More
+Vint Cerf, a Turing Award winner and Google’s Chief internet… Read More